 S'olh Temexw is the traditional territory of the Stó:lō people.
 According to our swxoxwiyam, we have lived here since time immemorial.
 The Stó:lō traditional territory extends from Yale to Langley, BC.

-The SSA aims to ensure health and social well being within the Stó:lō community through services and programs in the areas of education, human resource development, early childhood education services such as daycare, headstart and family support, elderly care, social development, health services, a dental office, tourism, and land and research and resource management services.
+The SSA aims to ensure the health and social well being within the Stó:lō community through services and programs in the areas of education, human resource development, early childhood education services such as daycare, headstart, and family support, elderly care, social development, health services, a dental office, tourism, and land and research and resource management services.